samipak458/Simple-Library-Managment-With-Azure-Services/readme.md

 - Enter book name, author and type of book
 - Press add book

-# Feedback✌🏼
+# Contribution is fun! ✌🏼

 If you have any feedback or suggestions please reach out to me.

+In order to make a hassle-free environment, I implore you all (while contributing) to follow the instructions [Contributing Guidelines](https://github.com/samipak458/Simple-Library-Managment/blob/main/CONTRIBUTING.md)!

-Or you can create a  <a href="https://github.com/samipak458/Simple-Library-Managment/issues">issue</a> and mention there , which new features or extension can make this Project more good.
+You can create a <a href="https://github.com/samipak458/Simple-Library-Managment/issues">issue</a> and mention there , which new features or extension can make this Project more good.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------ -->